 Once the required materials are received by the department, the student becomes a doctoral student in the Ph.D.
 Counselor Education and Supervision Program.
-Upon admission, new students are placed in the Ph.D. in Counselor Education and Supervision Center, which is under the Organizations tab in the Blackboard, to join the Faculty and Advanced Doctoral Student Mentoring Discussion Board, review upcoming events and announcements, complete the required Ph.D. in Counselor Education and Supervision Orientation Course and Orientation Quiz, and upload required documents: Learning Contract, Liability Insurance, Personal Counseling Referral Information, Background Check, and Verification of Counseling License (or of one year of clinical experience).
+Upon admission, new students are placed in the Ph.D. in Counselor Education and Supervision Center, which is under the Organizations tab in the Blackboard, may join the Doctoral Student Peer Mentoring Discussion Board, review upcoming events and announcements, complete the required Ph.D. in Counselor Education Course and Orientation Quiz, and upload required documents: Learning Contract, Liability Insurance, Personal Counseling Referral Information, CastleBranch Background Check, and Verification of Counseling License (or verification of one year of clinical experience).